AndyObtiva/glimmer-dsl-libui/README.md

 ![glimmer-dsl-libui-mac-tetris.gif](images/glimmer-dsl-libui-mac-tetris.gif)

-NOTE: [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is 100% feature-complete and in beta mode (though the C [libui](https://github.com/andlabs/libui) is still mid-alpha).
+NOTE: [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is 100% feature-complete with regards to covering the C [libui](https://github.com/andlabs/libui) library API and in beta mode (though the C [libui](https://github.com/andlabs/libui) is still mid-alpha, which is why [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) cannot be declared v1.0.0 yet).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 The more feedback and issues you report the better.

 **[Glimmer](https://rubygems.org/gems/glimmer) DSL Comparison Table:**
 DSL | Platforms | Native? | Vector Graphics? | Pros | Cons | Prereqs